civictechdc/hackdc2025/evaluations/submissions/kumar_veeramalla.md

 * **Usability & Design (15%):** 3/5
 * **Continuity Potential (15%):** 4/5
 * **Comments:**

   * The core idea is very solid and the use of parquet and Hive partitioning is smart and scalable approach.Choosing DuckDB is a good decision for lightweight.
   * The inclusion of demo notebook provides clear value and practical demonstration.
   * This approach is good for small and medium data but will not work for Large scala data.
-  * Lack of schema evolution and anvdanced features which are already are avialable in market such as Delta Lake/Apache Iceberg which even handles Time travel, schema evoluation, ACID transations.
+  * Lack of schema evolution and advanced features which are already are available in market such as Delta Lake/Apache Iceberg which even handles Time travel, schema evaluation, ACID transactions.

 ---